Spiral of silence: Public opinion

 The term public opinion first emerged in France during the eighteenth century.
 The definition of public opinion has been debated over time.
-There has not been much progress in locking in one classification of the phrase public opinion.
-Hermann Oncken, a German historian, stated Whoever desires to grasp and define the concept of public opinion will recognize quickly that he is dealing with a Proteus, a being that appears simultaneously in a thousand guises, both visible and as a phantom, impotent and surprisingly efficacious, which presents itself in innumerable transformations and is forever slipping through our fingers just as we believe we have a firm grip on it...
+There has not been much progress in locking in one classification of the phrase public opinion, however Hermann Oncken, a German historian, stated Whoever desires to grasp and define the concept of public opinion will recognize quickly that he is dealing with a Proteus, a being that appears simultaneously in a thousand guises, both visible and as a phantom, impotent and surprisingly efficacious, which presents itself in innumerable transformations and is forever slipping through our fingers just as we believe we have a firm grip on it...
 That which floats and flows cannot be understood by being locked up in a formula...
 After all, when asked, everyone knows exactly what public opinion means.
 It was said to be a "fiction that belonged in a museum of the history of ideas; it could only be of historical interest."

-In contradiction to that quote, the term public opinion seemed to not cease.
+In contradiction to that quote, the term public opinion never fell out of use.
 During the early 1970s, Elisabeth Noelle-Neumann was creating the theory of the spiral of silence.
-She was attempting to explain why Germans who disagreed with Hitler and the Nazi's (many did) remained silent until after his regime ended.
-This "two-faced" behavior has come to be known as the spiral of silence theory.
-Noelle-Neumann began to question if she was indeed grabbing a handle on what public opinion actually was.
+She was attempting to explain why Germans who disagreed with Hitler and the Nazis remained silent until after his regime ended.
+Behavior like that has come to be known as the spiral of silence theory.
+Noelle-Neumann began to question if she was indeed getting a handle on what public opinion actually was.
 "The spiral of silence might be one of the forms in which public opinion appeared; it might be a process through which a new, youthful public opinion develops or whereby the transformed meaning of an old opinion spreads."